 A fragmented production network should not be misconstrued as a disadvantage.
 Indeed, CPG companies with broadly distributed production networks have generally built them intentionally in order to enjoy the advantages of proximity to consumers, a portfolio tailored to local consumer preferences, and intrinsic redundancy.
 However, the same distributed design that affords these advantages makes it difficult to implement broad-scale changes across the organization.

 Clearly, some leading players in the CPG industry are getting it right.
 Again, consider that the number of CPG sites recognized by the World Economic Forum as frontrunner global lighthouses has nearly doubled since 2020.
 We believe the key to unlocking value for these companies—indeed, their next step change—lies in leveraging DnA to increase performance across the network.

 The digital way forward

 What can companies do, then, when their production network is fragmented, whether by necessity or by design?
 How can these CPG companies with large, low-value density networks transform?
-How can they realize the same sort of positive changes so crucial to maintaining strong performance in light of the four durable shifts taking place in the wake
+How can they realize the same sort of positive changes so crucial to maintaining strong performance in light of the four durable shifts taking place in the wake of powerful disruptions?

 Driving synergies across a broadly distributed production network is challenging, but new tools and technologies make it possible to do so more effectively than ever before.
 With the right approach that takes full advantage of the power of DnA, companies can unlock trapped value in ways that traditional lean manufacturing, for example, simply couldn’t access by itself.
 This can allow a further penetration of new working modes, even at small manufacturing sites.